-Founding Dean of Loyola’s Institute of Environmental Sustainability
+Founding Dean of Loyola’s School of Environmental Sustainability

 “At Loyola, we take a whole-systems approach to sustainability.
 We live it, we teach it, and we engrain it in our students.
 Our newest graduate and certificate programs are designed to train people to develop innovative and interdisciplinary approaches to today’s environmental crisis.
 Join us and you’ll work with a group of solution-driven faculty at a university committed to leading the sustainability movement.”